dfnr2/asteroids-lunar-multigame-thrust-a2d/README.rst

 +------------+--------------+-------------------------------+
 |GND         |GND           |Potentiometer Low side         |
 +------------+--------------+-------------------------------+

+Assembly:

+1) The Arduino kit should come with some breakaway headers.
+Break off a 10-pin segment to plug into the multigame, and either a 6-pin segment (for the mini) or a 2-pin segment and a 4-pin segment (for the nano pro), and solder them into place using the tables above.

+2) Desolder or clip off the red reset button.
+You won't need it.

+3) Program the arduino using the .ino file in this repository.
+You can program the nano pro with a USB cable.
+For the mini, you will need a USB-to-TTL adapter.
+I have found that you can slide the pins on the USB-TTL adapter directly into the row of 6 holes at the bottom end of the PCB, tilt them and apply a little pressure to make contact, and then program the mini without extra cables or flying wires.

+4) Make the potentiometer and calibration switch as in the diagram.
+Correct wiring is important to ensure power to the nano.
+Note that you can use almost any linear potentiometer value you like.
+The thrusters come with 5K and 10K pots, but 2K or 20K will work as well, if you are making your own thruster or rebuilding one.

+5) Plug in and enjoy.
+No calibration needed.
+After the thruster is moved through the full range of motion once, the thruster is fully calibrated, and the calibration constants are stored in EEPROM.

+..
+Image:: mini-pin-position.png
+   :scale: 50%
+   :alt: Connector positions for the mini

+..
+Image:: mini-in-circuit.png
+   :scale: 50%
+   :alt: The mini plugged into the multi-game adapter

 A simulation running the arduino software has been set up on Wokwi.com: